Richardaeld/MonaMemorabilia/README.md

 1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented

 #### Expected Result(s):
-1. List of supported operating system browsers combinations and devices
+1. List of operating system and browser combinations with support
+1. List of devices with support

 + Actual Browserstack results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack)
 ----------------------------------